puavous/browser1k/a23entry/readme.txt

 I succumbed to the temptation of using Brotli for packing, like p01 showed us last year.

-By the way, I'll include a Brotli-less version in the zip, as a comparison to what I initially was about to let go of the content using png packing..
+By the way, I'll include a Brotli-less version in the zip, so a comparison can be made between the actual compo version and the version I was initially about to submit with png packing..
+The Brotli trick allowed inclusion of background color and a much nicer shape of the tree silhouettes.
+And no manual post-automatic minification was needed this time - it is exactly the same as the included debug version, only minified automatically with Closure compiler.

 ** The story behind